Périgord noir: Hydrography

-The Dordogne traverses the Périgord noir about centrally from East to West.
-The Vézère originates to the Northeast, traverses the northwestern part of the Périgord noir and joins the Dordogne near Limeuil as a right tributary.
+The Dordogne traverses the Périgord noir about centrally from east to west.
+The Vézère originates to the northeast, traverses the northwestern part of the Périgord noir and joins the Dordogne near Limeuil as a right tributary.
 Both rivers meander, well known examples for the Dordogne are Cingle de Montfort and Cingle de Trémolat.
 The base level of both rivers is at an elevation between 70 and 40 meters, whereas the undulating surrounding sedimentary succession can reach elevations of 349 meters — but is situated on average closer to 200 meters.
 Both streams have therefore incised the sediments by about 150 meters.

 Tributaries of the Dordogne are Borrèze, Énéa and Doux (from the right) as well as Marcillande (Germaine), Céou, Nauze and Bélingou (from the left).
 The Vézère is joined by the Laurence, Thonac, Moustier and Manaurie from the right, and by the Coly and Beune from the left.

 Geology

 Geologically, the Périgord noir area is situated entirely in a sequence of gently southwest-dipping sediments that form part of the Aquitaine Basin.
 The series comprises Jurassic, Cretaceous, Eocene and Oligocene.
 The river valleys are infilled by alluvial sediments of Quaternary age.

 The Jurassic sediments belong to the inner platform facies and consist of limestones, dolomites and marls.
 The limestones feature micrites, sparites, oolites and also limestones rich in siliciclastics that were deposited near the shoreface.
 The marls were formed near the continent and are occasionally rather rich in lignite, once mined near Allas-les-Mines.
 The Jurassic rocks crop out along the northern edge of the Périgord noir near Terrasson-Lavilledieu, where they are separated from the Upper Cretaceous by the southeast-striking Cassagne Fault.
 They are also found within the Saint-Cyprien Anticline — a southeast-striking tectonic upwarp near Le Bugue and Saint-Cyprien.
 Beyond the eastern perimeter of the Périgord noir they constitute the Causse de Martel.

 The Upper Cretaceous forms a slight discordance with the underlying Middle and Upper Jurassic sediments east of Sarlat.
 Due to the upwarp of the Saint-Cyprien Anticline the Upper Cretaceous sediments are folded into a very gentle syncline.
 They mainly consist of limestones and are often karstified.
 Stratigraphically they range from Cenomanian to Campanian and cover the biggest part of the Périgord noir.
 In places the Upper Cretaceous is overlain by continental molasse sediments of Eocene and Oligocene age, as can be seen for instance in the woodlands of the Forêt de la Bessède near Le Buisson-de-Cadouin.
 The molasse are stream and lake deposits.

-The northern limit of the Périgord noir is marked by the southsoutheast to southeast striking Condat Fault, which has raised a crystalline basement block of the Massif Central — the horst of Châtres — right through the Jurassic sediments.
+The northern limit of the Périgord noir is marked by the south-southeast to southeast striking Condat Fault, which has raised a crystalline basement block of the Massif Central — the horst of Châtres — right through the Jurassic sediments.